Maxwell-Hymer/Market_Trend_Analyzer/README.md

 Features:
-Retrieves real-time stock data using yfinance Calculates a grade based on various metrics, including [list specific metrics, e.g. P/E ratio, dividend yield, etc.]
+Retrieves real-time stock data using yfinance Calculates a grade based on various metrics, including [Close, MA21, MA50, MA10, SMA150, ADL, etc.]
 Provides a simple and easy-to-understand grading system, with higher grades indicating a better opportunity to buy

 Development Status: